 - Have an appreciation of the role of key mechanical engineering concepts in the design and operation of renewable energy systems;

-- Have a good knowledge of key mechanical engineering concepts from structural mechanics, dynamics of mechanical systems, fluid statics and dynamics;
+- Have a good knowledge of key concepts from dynamics, thermodynamics, fluid statics and dynamics and structural mechanics;

-- Be able to perform calculations from these concepts that facilitate the design and operation of renewable energy systems.
+- Be able to perform calculations from these areas that facilitate the design and operation of renewable energy systems.

 |The following references may be useful to students:|